OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:48

 > And I shall lift up my hands to Your commandments, which I love;
-> And I will meditate on Your statutes.
+> And I will reflect on Your statutes.

 ---